Last Updated on 14 January 2026 by Cycloscope

 The symbolism of the spirit world is represented by the Gule Wamkulu (great dance), which incorporates mwambo (traditions), masks, songs, and dance.

 The Nyau tradition of Malawi incorporates sophisticated reverse-role-playing games, proverbs, imitation, and satire in performances.
-Primarily the Nyau perform their masquerade dances at funerals, commemorations, and initiations.
+Primarily, the Nyau perform their masquerade dances at funerals, commemorations, and initiations.

-Each dancer represents a special character related to the mask or animal costume (or anthropomorphized animal) he wears.
-The zilombo (wild animals) are large structures that cover the entire body and represent mostly animals, while the masks worn on the face are mainly ancestral spirits.
+The zilombo (wild animals) are large structures that cover the entire body and mostly represent animals, while the masks worn on the face are mainly of ancestral spirits.

 Before the Gule Wamkulu dance, the Nyau dancers observe a series of rituals associated with their secret brotherhood.
 The secrecy behind the Nyau incorporates a coded language, riddles, metaphors, myths, and signs.